 Impediments to the efficient movement of goods drive up costs to consumers.
 Too often outdated infrastructure impedes the efficient flow of goods into and out of our ports.
 We must also employ innovative ideas and technologies to help reduce congestion at our nation’s ports.
 Initiatives like the Port of Los Angeles’ PierPass have helped make strides in reducing bottlenecks.

 While our nation has vibrant network of port facilities, we are not doing enough to keep up with our international competitors.
 Global competitors are leapfrogging past us by investing in world-class ports.
-China is investing $6.9 billion, and the port of Shanghai now has more container capacity than the top eight U.S. ports combined (American Association of Port Authorities).
+In 2013 The World Economic Forum ranked the quality of U.S. port infrastructure at number 12 behind such countries as Finland and Belgium.
+China is investing billions and the port of Shanghai now has more container capacity than the top eight U.S. ports combined (American Association of Port Authorities).

 With the increase in supersized vessels, it is more critical than ever that the appropriate resources are devoted to deepening our ports to accommodate these new and larger vessels.
-The number of the world's Post-Panamax vessels, container ships that are too large to fit through the Panama Canal, increased from 331 in 2001 to 561 in 2004, with another 426 on order (USDOT MARAD 2005).
+By 2030 post-Panamax ships will account for 62% of the capacity of the world’s container fleet (U.S. Army Corps of Engineers).
+Only two ports on the East Coast – Norfolk and Baltimore - are deep enough to accommodate the larger vessels.
 We must wisely invest in port deepening projects so that America remains competitive with ports like Halifax and Vancouver.

 - Press Release Former Pennsylvania Governor Edward Rendell Calls for Port, Waterway Strategy in Speech to American Association of Port Authorities Read More